How to Plan an Adults-Only Holiday to Nuku’alofa

-The South Pacific is becoming more and more desirable as an “adult-only” holiday destination.
-While adult-only resorts are not yet available in Tonga, there are a select few accommodations in the nation’s capital that do not allow guests under the age of 10 or 12.
-This ensures the right tone is set for guests seeking a relaxing retreat.
-While Tonga isn’t exactly teeming with families on holiday (don’t worry, they’re all in Fiji), if you are in Nuku’alofa wanting to escape the hustle and bustle (or your own kids), then this adult-only guide to Nuku’alofa should guide you right.
+The South Pacific is becoming more and more desirable as an “adults-only” holiday destination.
+While there are some adults-only resorts on Tonga‘s outer islands, there is only the odd accommodation in the nation’s capital that does not allow guests under the age of 10.
+Although options are limited, this still ensures the right tone is set for guests seeking a relaxing retreat.
+Nevertheless, Tonga isn’t exactly teeming with families on holiday (don’t worry, they’re all in Fiji), so if you are in Nuku’alofa wanting to escape the hustle and bustle (or your own kids), then this adults-only travel guide to Nuku’alofa should see you right.

 - Check out Nuku’alofa’s awesome nightlife and bar scene